MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 #### Netbird?
 VPN?
 What's about go to on here?

 So, the beauty of a lot of the new Wireguard VPNs is holepunching.
-Only one side needs to be able to accept a connection from the internet, then the reply from that connection will create a hole in a stateful firewall to allow persistant traffic in, provided there's a keep alive packet every now and then.
+Only one side needs to be able to accept a connection from the internet, then the reply from that connection will create a hole in a stateful firewall to allow persistent traffic in, provided there's a keep alive packet every now and then.

 A connection can be made into a network without opening any sort of public port.